Lulu on the Bridge: Plot

 Jazz saxophone player Izzy Maurer (Harvey Keitel) is shot in the chest during a performance at a jazz club by a deranged man.
 Izzy survives the seven-hour operation, but loses his left lung, ending his music career.
 A young aspiring actress named Celia Burns (Mira Sorvino) walks into the Chez Pierre restaurant in New York City where she works as a waitress.
 She and her boss talk about the shooting.
 Later she purchases Izzy's latest CD.

 Following his recovery, Izzy stays to himself and avoids his friends.
 Gradually he ventures outside and adapts to his new life.
 His former girlfriend Hannah (Gina Gershon) invites him to a dinner attended by a retired famous actress, Catherine Moore (Vanessa Redgrave), who is now a successful film director, and her film producer friend, Philip Kleinman (Mandy Patinkin).
 For the first time in a long time he has a good time.
-Catherine is looking for a young actress to play the part of "Lula" in her upcoming film version of Pandora's Box.
+Catherine is looking for a young, unknown actress to play the part of "Lulu" in her upcoming film version of Pandora's Box.
 Walking home that night Izzy discovers a dead body, finds a bag lying nearby, and rushes home in fear.
 Later he examines the contents of the bag and finds a small box containing a stone with a red mark.
 As he examines the stone he hears voices speaking in foreign tongues.

 That night, as he lay awake in bed, the stone emits a strange blue light and elevates above the nightstand.
 The next morning he calls the number written on a napkin he found in the bag and Celia picks up the phone just as she's listening to Izzy's CD.
 He asks to meet, and she invites him over.
 When he arrives he demands to know what she knows about the dead man, Stanley Mar (Greg Johnson), and the strange rock.
 He turns out the lights and shows her the rock's mysterious blue light.
 Drawn to the rock, Celia touches it and encourages him to touch it too.
 "It's the best thing, it really is.
 It's like nothing else," she says.
 They feel elated by the experience, which makes them feel more connected to everything around them.
 He tells her, "The way I feel now, I could spend the rest of my life with you."
 After he leaves, Celia runs after him and invites him back to her apartment where they make love.
 In the coming days, they fall deeply in love.
 She gets him a job at her restaurant, but when a customer comes on to her, Izzy causes a scene and they both get fired.